Loading...

 Hyperspectral imaging measures multiple and higher resolution spectra, which can include the near (non-visible) infrared range, compared to the color camera, which essentially resolves three colors.
 Light interacts with material in different ways, and the interaction depends on wavelength, resulting in a characteristic spectral fingerprint.
 In hyperspectral camera imaging, the wavelength spectrum of the received light is recorded per pixel, which allows physical and chemical properties to be assigned to objects in the image area.
 Unlike classical spectroscopy, hyperspectral imaging can measure large areas with high spatial resolution.

-For example, the characteristic light scattering/reflection enables detection of material categories (e.g., plastic type), monitoring of the degree of ripeness of single fruits and other agricultural products, identification of tumor tissue and measurement of blood flow in skin, and large-area characterization of thin layers.
+For example, the characteristic light scattering/reflection enables detection of material categories (e.g., raw materials, plastic types, etc.), monitoring of the degree of ripeness of single fruits and other agricultural products, identification of tumor tissue and measurement of blood flow in skin, and large-area characterization of thin layers.

 Projektlogo, © iHomeLab